gasduster99/popDyn/README.md

 configuring models.
 That said, a Schnute production model is also automatically configured and provided by default.

-This model includes three parameter Schnute production[^1], natural mortality, and fishing mortality as follows.
+This model uses a three parameter Schnute production[^1], natural mortality, and fishing mortality as follows:

 $$
 \begin{align*}